 Bluehost has three VPS hosting plans and they are the Standard, Enhanced and Ultimate plans.

-- The Standard plan costs $18.99 for an initial purchase while renewal costs $29.99.
+- The Standard plan costs $18.99 for an initial purchase while the renewal costs $29.99.
 The plan comes with 2 cores, 30GB storage, 2GB ram, 1 terabyte of bandwidth, and one dedicated IP address.

 - The next plan and the one that we would recommend is the Enhanced plan.
 It costs $29.99 per month for new customers purchasing a 36-month plan in advance.
-The plan comes with two cores, 60GB SSD storage, 4GB ram, 2 terabyte of bandwidth and two IP addresses.
+The plan comes with two cores, 60GB SSD storage, 4GB RAM, 2 terabyte of bandwidth and two IP addresses.